home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 #### Which Z-Wave controller should I buy?

 Z-Wave JS supports all known 500 and 700 series Z-Wave controllers.
-If you are just starting out, we recommend that you purchase a 700 series controller to take advantage of the latest improvements.
+If you are just starting out, we recommend that you purchase a 500 series controller.

 For more information, see [Supported Z-Wave dongles](/docs/z-wave/controllers/#supported-z-wave-usb-sticks--hardware-modules)